makersacademy/bowling-challenge-ruby/README.md

 * If you have a partial solution, **still check in a partial solution**
 * You must submit a pull request to this repo with your code by 9am Monday week

+## Issues to Address

+[X] Able to greet user
+[X] Allows user to input the number of pins rolled
+[X] Rejects non-integer input or integer outside 0 - 10 and prompts user to input again [X] Able to advance the game by changing frame numbers and roll numbers correctly [X] Knows when to end the game
+[X] Able to display the number of pins rolled at each frame and roll correctly [X] Able to show the scores of each frame
+[X] Able to calculate the total score
+[ ] Only allows user to input remaining pin number at second roll

+## TDD

+Bowling game has complex rules concerning its progress and scores.
+A bowling game can have a minimum of 11 rolls to a maximum of 21 rolls.
+Scoring is complex there are special bonus for strikes and spares.
+TDD was used to break down the whole challenge into smaller problems.

+Frequent commits were made to ensure reversal to the latest working code is always possible.

+### Reqired test cases for calculating scores

+* Perfect game
+* Gutter game
+* Random confirmed game scores from internet (with strikes and spares)

+## The below are provided description of the task

 ## The Task

 **THIS IS NOT A BOWLING GAME, IT IS A BOWLING SCORECARD PROGRAM.
 DO NOT GENERATE RANDOM ROLLS.
 THE USER INPUTS THE ROLLS.**